vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-multi-language-stores/vtex-io-documentation-overwriting-the-messages-app.md

 }
 ```

-Once you receive the expected response, no further actions are needed on your part: you are ready to check out the desired changes in your store!
+Once you receive the expected response, no further actions are needed: you are ready to check out the desired changes in your store.

-You also can confirm whether Messages properly saved the new translations or not by performing a query.
+You can also confirm whether Messages properly saved the new translations by performing a query.
 To know further, check out the **Checking your changes** section.

 ### Catalog translations

-Use the following example as a guide if you aim to translate text messages from your store's catalog, such as a product name or a product description.
+Use the following example as a guide if you aim to translate text messages from your store's catalog, such as a product name or description.

 ```json
 {